SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Experiments

 \subsection{Datasets}

-\textbf{\lorl Sawyer Dataset}~\cite{lorl}.
-The Language-conditioned Offline Reward learning dataset, abbreviated as \lorl, is composed of \emph{pseudo-expert} trajectories or \textit{play data} gathered from the replay buffer of an arbitrary reinforcement learning policy, annotated with post-hoc crowd-sourced language directives.
-The inherent randomness within these trajectories presents a significant challenge for behavior cloning applications.
+\textbf{\lorl Sawyer Dataset}~\cite{lorl} which is abbreviated from Language-conditioned Offline Reward learning, is composed of \emph{pseudo-expert} trajectories or \textit{play data} gathered from an arbitrary reinforcement learning policy, annotated with post-hoc crowd-sourced language directives.
 The \lorl Sawyer dataset encompasses 50k trajectories, each with 20 steps, in a simulated Sawyer robot environment.
-We assess our approach using the same six tasks as the original paper~\cite{lorl}.
+We assess our approach using the same six tasks as the original paper~\cite{lorl} with paraphrased instructions under five different situations (\ie seen, unseen verb, unseen none, unseen verb + noun and human provided).
 This comes to a total of 77 instructions for all 6 tasks combined.
 More details about the dataset can be found in Appendix~\ref{append:lorl}.

 \textbf{\metaworld Dataset}~\cite{yu2020meta}.
 It is a comprehensive benchmark designed for evaluating multi-task and meta reinforcement learning algorithms.
 It introduces a comprehensive suite of 50 distinct robotic manipulation tasks, all located within a unified tabletop environment controlled by a simulated Sawyer arm.
 The Multi-Task 10 (MT10) within Meta-World is a subset comprising ten carefully selected tasks, balanced in terms of diversity and complexity.
 Details of the ten tasks can be found in Appendix~\ref{append:metaworld}.